 There are policies for endorsement, validation, block committal, chaincode management and network/channel management.

 A request for endorsement that is aimed at specific peers on a channel.
 Each proposal is either an instantiate or an invoke (read/write) request.

 Software Development Kit (SDK)¶

 The Hyperledger Fabric client SDK provides a structured environment of libraries for developers to write and test chaincode applications.
 The SDK is fully configurable and extensible through a standard interface.
 Components, including cryptographic algorithms for signatures, logging frameworks and state stores, are easily swapped in and out of the SDK.
-The SDK API uses protocol buffers over gRPC for transaction processing, membership services, node traversal and event handling applications to communicate across the fabric.
-The SDK comes in multiple flavors - Node.js, Java. and Python.
+The SDK provides APIs for transaction processing, membership services, node traversal and event handling.
+The SDK comes in multiple flavors: Node.js, Java. and Python.

 Current state data is stored in a state database for efficient reads and queries from chaincode.
 These databases include levelDB and couchDB.